-3.3.1 An umpire shall not be changed during the match, other than in exceptional circumstances, unless he is injured or ill.
+3.3.1 An umpire shall not be changed during the match, other than in exceptional circumstances, unless they are injured or ill.

-3.4 Law 3.4 - To Inform Captains and Scorers
+3.4 Law 3.4 - To inform captains and scorers

-In addition to Law 3.4 (i)
+The following shall apply in addition to Law 3.4 (i):

-The event organisers may provide for the ringing of a bell, which shall be rung 5 minutes before the termination of an interval, when the umpires shall go to the wickets.
+The host country may provide for the ringing of a bell, which shall be rung 5 minutes before the termination of an interval, when the umpires shall go to the wickets.

-3.5 Law 3.8 - Fitness of Ground, Weather and Light and Law 3.9 - Suspension of Play for Adverse Conditions of Ground, Weather or Light
+3.5 Law 3.8 - Fitness of Ground, Weather and Light and Law 3.9 - Suspension of play for adverse conditions of ground, weather or light

-Laws 3.8 and 3.9 shall apply subject to the following:
+Law 3.8 and 3.9 shall apply subject to the following:

 - 3.5.1 If conditions during a rain stoppage improve and the rain is reduced to drizzle, the umpires must consider if they would have suspended play in the first place under similar conditions.
 If both on-field umpires agree that the current drizzle would not have caused a stoppage, then play shall resume immediately.
-In these circumstances the provisions of Laws 3.9 (b) (i) and 3.9 (c) (i) shall not apply. - 3.5.2 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 3.5.3 If a shadow from the fielder falls across the strikers half of the pitch, the fielder must remain stationary from the time the bowler commences his run up until the striker has received the ball.
-In the event of a fielder moving before the striker receives the ball, the umpire shall call and signal 'dead ball' if he considers the striker has been disadvantaged by the action.
+In these circumstances the provisions of Laws 3.9 (b) (i) and 3.9 (c) (i) shall not apply. - 3.5.2 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 3.5.3 If a shadow from the fielder falls across the strikers half of the pitch, the fielder must remain stationary from the time the bowler commences her run up until the striker has received the ball.
+In the event of a fielder moving before the striker receives the ball, the umpire shall call and signal 'dead ball' if they considers the striker has been disadvantaged by the action.

-4 LAW 4 - THE SCORERS
+4 Law 4 - The Scorers

-4.1 Law 4.2 - Correctness of Scores
+4.1 Law 4.2 - Correctness of scores